notsag-dev/hacking-tools-for-web-developers/README.md

 It is possible to recognize several exploits and scanners among the Metasploit modules available for IIS servers, please take a moment to read through the results.
 This time the _Microsoft IIS WebDav ScStoragePathFromUrl Overflow_ exploit will be used (search result number 15 on the list), which is related to the [CVE-2017-7269](https://www.cvedetails.com/cve/CVE-2017-7269/) vulnerability and is also know as "Exploding Can".
 Note that when successful, the execution of this exploit leads to remote code execution.

 ### Select an exploit and set its options
-The _use_ command will be used to select the exploit from the list, and _show options_ to get the options that have to be set in order to execute the exploit:
+The _use_ command will be used to select the exploit to be executed, and _show options_ to get the options that have to be set in order to execute it:
 ```
 msf5 > use exploit/windows/iis/iis_webdav_scstoragepathfromurl

-### Set the module's options
 msf5 exploit(windows/iis/iis_webdav_scstoragepathfromurl) > show options

 Module options (exploit/windows/iis/iis_webdav_scstoragepathfromurl):